 6. Eat Lunch

 Buffets are quick and easy, but they can also be crowded. - Photo by mariakraynova

 You're going to be eating non-stop for the next 3, 4 or 7 days, so you might as well get started.
 Lunch will be waiting in the buffet, so grab a plate, load up and begin your cruise with a full stomach.

 Don't assume your cabin will be as spotless as they are in the pictures. - Photo by MSC Cruises

 Once your belly is full and you’ve gotten a feel for the ship, there’s a good chance that your cabin will be ready.
-Before you start unpacking and settling in, make sure everything in the cabin is clean, and that the lights, outlets and TV are in good working order.
+Before you start unpacking and settling in, inspect your cabin to make sure everything is clean, and that the lights, outlets, and TV are in good working order.
 The sooner you can report an issue, the sooner you can get the staff to come and fix it.

 8. Attend the Muster Drill

 Always know your exit routes. - Photo by Shutterstock